ylepner/rsschool-projects/README.md

 # Christmas tree

-This project was created with vanilla JavaScript.
+This project was created with Typescript.

 ## Description